alexpereyra/adfs-cloudformation/README.md

 # adfs-cloudformation

-automate the build of ADFS using CloudFormation
+Automate the build and configuration of ADFS using CloudFormation.
+Using the resources below as a baseline, this stack creates and configures server 2016 ADFS and joined to a domain as primary.

 # resources